We want to make sure you fully understand your treatment. Below outlines the directions, benefits and risks with Spironolactone.

 Review with your prescriber prior to taking this medication if:

-Spironolactone is a diuretic with anti-androgenic properties that is used off-label to treat acne.
-Other possible side effects include breast tenderness, mild headaches, irritability and breast enlargement.
+Common side effects include breast tenderness, mild headaches, irritability, fatigue, menstrual spotting or irregularity, heavier periods, stomach upset, decreased libido and breast enlargement.
 Most mild side effects tend to improve with time.

 Very rarely, elevations in liver function or potassium levels can occur, especially in patients with a history of kidney disease.
-Unless recommended by your prescriber, there is no need for lab work if you have no underlying kidney problems.
+Unless recommended by your prescriber, there is no need for lab work if you are under age 45 and do not have underlying kidney or heart disease.

-If your dermatologist also prescribed an oral antibiotic for you, you can take both at the same time.
+If your Apostrophe dermatologist also prescribed an oral antibiotic, you can take both at the same time.

 Make sure to update your medication lists and discuss any new medications you are taking with your primary care provider.